Alcumus/onboarding-analysis-tools/readme.md

 Tool to match contractor list provided by hiring clients to business units in CBX

-From Microsoft Powershell use the following (requires Docker)
+From Windows Powershell use the following (requires Docker)

+> cd <to folder where your input files iare located>

 > docker run --rm -it -v ${pwd}:/home/script/data $(docker build -t icm -q https://github.com/iguzu/icm.git) <cbx_contractor_db_dump.csv> <hc_list.xlsx> <results.xlsx>

 To see the command line tool help use the following:

 > docker run --rm -it -v ${pwd}:/home/script/data $(docker build -t icm -q https://github.com/iguzu/icm.git) -h

+__** Please note that the script doesn't actually support "paths" to the input/output files since it uses a "hack" to map the files into the docker container.
+The file must be located where the script is located.__